FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 └── tsconfig.json
 ```

-Inside the files we are exporting a function which exports a `Rule` again getting passed the parametes we get given from the schematic itself.
+Inside the files we are exporting a function which exports a `Rule` again getting passed the parameters we get given from the schematic itself.

 Code of `delete-project-files.ts`